High Sheriff Awards 2026

-The 29th Annual High Sheriff of Hertfordshire Awards will take place in March 2024.
+The 31st Annual Hertfordshire High Sheriff Awards, recognising Nicholas's theme of 'Nurture through Nature', will take place in March 2026.

 -